deadlydog/deadlydog.github.io/ReadMe.md

 - The `_pages/About.md`, `_pages/Feedback.md`, `_pages/Kudos.md`, and `_pages/Privacy.md` pages.
 - Everything in the `assets` directory, except `assets/css/main.scss`.
 - Everything in the `_data/comments` directory.
+- Everything in the `_includes/_DansCustomFiles` directory.
-- `_includes/CookieNotice.html`: Cookie notice banner.
+  - `_includes/_DansCustomFiles/CookieNotice.html`: Cookie notice banner.
-- `_includes/CustomCodeAtVeryBottomOfPage.html`: Code to include on every page of the site.
+  - `_includes/_DansCustomFiles/CustomCodeAtVeryBottomOfPage.html`: Code to include on every page of the site.
     - Includes MS Clarity analytics.
     - Dynamically adds the light-dark mode toggle button to the site masthead.
     - Dynamically adds a "Copy to clipboard" button to all code blocks.
     - Add verification link for my Mastodon profile.
     - Includes the cookie notice prompt.
-- `_includes/DonationButtonAndModal.html`: All code for the Donation button and modal components.
+  - `_includes/_DansCustomFiles/DonationButtonAndModal.html`: All code for the Donation button and modal components.
-- `_includes/MicrosoftClarityAnalytics.html`: Microsoft Clarity analytics code.
+  - `_includes/_DansCustomFiles/MicrosoftClarityAnalytics.html`: Microsoft Clarity analytics code.
-- `_includes/RunThirdPartyCodeThatUsesCookies.js`: Calls third-party code that uses cookies (e.g. analytics, ads).
+  - `_includes/_DansCustomFiles/RunThirdPartyCodeThatUsesCookies.js`: Calls third-party code that uses cookies (e.g. analytics, ads).
 - The `favicon.ico` image.
 - The `.vscode` directory.
 - The `ReadMe.md` file.